byrocuy/psn-aiauto-test-anwers/readme.md

 Note :
 - If you find Null or "" value in some row, convert that value to the last non-null value before it self.
+- for calculation, please use `device_network_data.csv` in this repository.

 Example :
 - example 1